Algarve – Portugal

 Rio Formosa coastline

-We leave Portugal and drive past Huelva and Sevilla before we stop for the night at Estepa.
-We park above town near the ruins of a castle.
-The wind gets stronger and stronger and even with our hydraulic stands the caravan wobbles and the noise of the wind gets annoyingly loud.
-At the end we decide to drive to a more protected place near the school just down the street and here its much more comfortable and we can finally sleep.
+We finally left Portugal and drove past Huelva and Sevilla before we stopped for the night at Estepa.
+We parked above town near the ruins of a castle.
+The wind got stronger and stronger and even with our hydraulic stands the camper wobbled and the noise of the wind got annoyingly loud.
+At the end, we decided to drive to a more protected place near the school just down the road and there it was much more comfortable and we could finally sleep.

-In the morning we drive on past Granada to Puerto Lumbreras, where we will meet some family at Sol Moto, a hotel and Enduro heaven. (http://solmoto.com) The next 2 days all the enthusiasts of our family will drive through the river beds of this area until they are exhausted and covered in dust.
-In the evening we visit the Enduro World Championship, which takes place this weekend.
+In the morning, we drove on past Granada to Puerto Lumbreras, where we will meet some family at Sol Moto, a hotel and Enduro heaven. (http://solmoto.com) The next 2 days all the enthusiasts of our family will drive through the river beds of this area until they are exhausted and covered in dust.
+In the evening we visited the Enduro World Championship close by, which took place that weekend.

 almond trees near Puerto Lumbreras